seregazhuk/seregazhuk.github.io_old/_posts/2017-07-17-reatcphp-http-server.md

 </p>

-The core of every ReactPHP application is the [event loop]({% post_url 2017-06-06-phpreact-event-loop %}).
+The core of every ReactPHP application is the [event loop]({% post_url 2017-06-06-phpreact-event-loop %}){:target="_blank"}.
 It is the most low-level component.
 Every other component uses it.
 Event loop runs in a single thread and is responsible for scheduling asynchronous operations.
 So, the most of ReactPHP applications have the following structure:

 - We init the loop.
 - Set up the world (configure other components that use the loop).